h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

   has finished.
 By default, it is disabled.
 - ``withStageResults`` - When enabled, a user can obtain the stage results for tree-based models.
 By default, it is disabled and also it's not supported by XGBoost although it's a tree-based algorithm.
-- ``withReconstructedData`` - When enabled, a user can obtain reconstructed data from detailed predictions of dimension reduction models.
+- ``withReconstructedData`` - When enabled, a user can obtain reconstructed data for dimensional reduction models.
   This option is only supported by the GLRM algorithm and is disabled by default.

 Methods available on MOJO Model